-1. What happens to my funds?
+What happens to my funds?

-When you receive contributions or roll in funds from another super fund (i.e. deposits), the money is used to purchase units in your investment option(s).
+When you or your employer make a contribution into Super SA Select, or you roll in funds from another super fund, the money is used to purchase units in the investment option(s) you select.

-The number of units purchased in each option will depend on the value of the units on the business day they're purchased.
-This value, or unit price, represents a share of the underlying investments in the investment option(s).
-A change in the unit price reflects changes in the value of the underlying investments, the total of which determines the value of your account.
+The number of units purchased in each option will depend on the value of the units on the date they're purchased.
+This value, or unit price, is generally determined each business day, in line with how the investment option is performing.